-A chapel is located on the lobby level across from the gift shop.
+Our chapel is located on the first floor, off of the lobby.
 Open to patients and visitors 24 hours a day, the chapel provides a quiet place for meditation and prayer.
-Nondenominational Christian services are held in the chapel for patients and visitors each Saturday and Sunday at 11:00 a.m.
+Nondenominational Christian services are held in the chapel for patients and visitors each Saturday and Sunday at 11 a.m.

 Family needs and support

-LLUMC's Chaplain Services conducts a series of grief recovery seminars for persons dealing with personal tragedies, including the death of a loved one, or a divorce.
+Our Chaplain Services team conducts a series of grief recovery seminars for persons dealing with personal tragedies, including the death of a loved one, or a divorce.
 The seminars require a small fee and are open to any interested persons.
-Contact Chaplain Services for more information at (909) 558-4000, extension 44367.
+Contact Chaplain Services for more information at 909-558-4000, extension 44367.